Picovoice/rhino/binding/python/README.md

             # add code to take action based on inferred intent and slot values
 ```

-When done resources have to be released explicitly
+When done resources have to be released explicitly:

 ```python
 handle.delete()